Why Boredom Without a Phone Is Actually Good for You

 What Happens When You Stop Filling Boredom With Your Phone

 When you resist filling a boring moment with your phone, something interesting happens in the first few minutes.
 The discomfort peaks, then subsides.
 Your brain, freed from the constant injection of novel stimuli, starts to wander.
+Studies on creativity and boredom found that participants who sat through a boring task before a creative challenge generated 15% more ideas than those who were kept stimulated.
 You might notice your surroundings.
 You might think about something you've been avoiding.
 You might have an unexpected connection between two things you'd been thinking about separately.

 This is not mystical.
 It's neurological.
 The brain needs unstimulated time to do the work of integrating experiences, making sense of things, and generating the kind of creative connections that novel stimuli prevent.

 The first time you sit with boredom without reaching for your phone, it feels awful.
+Not sure where you fall?
+The phone addiction archetype quiz can help you understand whether boredom is your primary trigger or just one of several.
 The second time, less awful.
 After a few weeks, you start to notice something: the gaps between things don't feel empty anymore.
 They feel like space.

 How to Build Mental Clarity Without Your Phone